joostfarla/serverless-cors-plugin/README.md

 Run `endpoint deploy` and the CORS headers will dynamically be configured and deployed.
 Use the `-a` / `--all` flag to deploy pre-flight OPTIONS endpoints.

+*Caution: you will probably notice some warnings on missing `stage` and `region` template variables.
+These can be ignored until the [issue](https://github.com/joostfarla/serverless-cors-plugin/issues/19#issuecomment-200816508) is fixed.*

 ## Options

 These are all options you can use: